RobustoFramework/Robusto/README.md

 # Work in progress (WIP)

-* **Very energy efficient networks**<br/>
-The ability to coordinate the sleeping patterns of peers combination with ULP processors makes these networks able to run with extremely low average current draws (< 1 mA) and on low voltages (implemented in prototype, needs to be re-implemented).
 * **Tell users about problems**<br/>
 This will help them take the proper corrective action before problems escalate.[^3]
 * **Provide almost unbreakable wireless information security**<br/>